Audi's next-generation A7 has been spotted in prototype form for the first time (earlier shots showed a test mule).

-Overseeing the design is new Audi design chief Marc Lichte, who says we can expect greater differentiation between the new A7 and the mechanically-similar, next-generation A6.
-The new look was previewed on Audi’s forward-looking Prologue concept, which Lichte and his team worked on after completing the designs for the new A6 and A7 as well as the next-generation A8.
+Responsible for the look is new Audi design boss Marc Lichte, who says we can expect greater differentiation between the new A7 and the mechanically-similar, next-generation A6.

 Audi Prologue concept, 2014 Los Angeles Auto ShowEnlarge Photo